A 6-Day Oregon Coast Journey

 Distance: Portland to Astoria = 98 Miles (approx. 2 hrs)

 Your road trip begins after gaining a quality night of sleep at your Portland hotel.
-The accommodation we recommend is the Embassy Suites Portland – Downtown due to its convenient location near amenities, popular tourist sites, public transport, and offers a Tesla charging point for guests.
+The accommodation we recommend is the DoubleTree by Hilton Portland due to its convenient location near amenities, popular tourist sites, public transport, and nearby public charging points for your EV.
 Once picking up your EV, it’s time to set off on your trip along the beautiful Oregon coast.

 Your day 1 destination is the town of Astoria, Oregon’s oldest city that sits at the confluence of the Columbia River and the Pacific Ocean.
 The drive to Astoria is just under 100 miles and will treat you to enchanting forest scenery along the way.
 Take Hwy 26 to head towards the coast and turn north on Hwy 101 to reach Astoria.
 Alternatively, you can turn onto Oregon Route 103 and Oregon Route 202 shortly afterward to drive through Clatsop State Forest.